SALAHUDDINKHAN99/sql-data-warehouse-project/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:

 ![Data Architecture](docs/Data_Warehouse_Architecture.png)
 1. **Bronze Layer**: Stores raw data exactly as received from source systems.
-Data is loaded from CSV files into a SQL Server databas
+Data is loaded from CSV files into a SQL Server database
 2. **Silver Layer**: Cleans, standardizes, and organizes data to make it ready for analysis.
 3. **Gold Layer**: Contains refined, structured data in a star schema format for reporting and analytics.